emerald-dao/2-fungible-token/README.md

 Notice that we do not want to re-deploy FungibleToken.
 That is because they are already deploy and live on Flow testnet!

-> 🚀 Deploy your HelloWorld smart contract:
+> 🚀 Deploy your ExampleToken smart contract:

 ```sh
 flow project deploy --network=testnet